arvi1404/Recommender_system/Readme.md

 - Ranks recommendations based on a combination of similarity scores and user ratings to improve relevance.

 ### Hybrid Recommendation Model
+- Provides personalised recommendations for customers who have an account
 - Combines content-based filtering with collaborative filtering for enhanced accuracy.
 - Merges recommendations from different models, eliminating duplicates to provide a more diverse selection of suggested products.